ambitioninc/django-db-mutex/README.md

 If your application does not need a high performance mutex lock, Django DB Mutex does the trick.
 The common use case for Django DB Mutex is to provide the abilty to lock long-running periodic tasks that should not overlap with one another.
 Celery is the common backend for Django when scheduling periodic tasks.

-## How to Use Djagno DB Mutex
+## How to Use Django DB Mutex
-The Djagno DB Mutex app provides a context manager and function decorator for locking a critical section of code.
+The Django DB Mutex app provides a context manager and function decorator for locking a critical section of code.
 The context manager is used in the following way:

         from db_mutex import db_mutex, DBMutexError, DBMutexTimeoutError